GeotrekCE/Geotrek-admin/docs/index.rst

 **Geotrek-admin** is built on Django and leverages a PostGIS database for handling geographical data.
 It serves as the data source for Geotrek-rando, Geotrek-widget, and other tools of the Geotrek ecosystem.

-Learn more about Geotrek-admin in the `general documentation (French) <https://geotrek.readthedocs.io/fr/latest/about/geotrek.html>`_.
+Learn more about Geotrek-admin in the :ref:`general documentation (french) <qu-est-ce-que-geotrek>`.

 .. toctree::
-    :caption: 💡 About
+    :caption: 💡 A propos
     :hidden:

     about/geotrek.rst

 .. toctree::
-    :caption: 🚀 User manual
+    :caption: 🚀 Manuel d'utilisation
     :hidden:

     user-manual/overview.rst